 Any person desiring approval of a major site plan review application under this section shall submit ten copies of said plan and application materials, together with an appropriate fee to be determined by the Planning Board, to the Planning Board, as well as provide written notification to the Town Clerk of the submission.
-The Planning Board, within sixty-five days of submission of the plan, shall hold a public hearing, notice of which shall be published in a local newspaper once in each of two successive weeks with the first publication to be not less than fourteen days before the date of the hearing, and shall be mailed to all "parties in interest" as defined in Massachusetts General Laws, Chapter 40A, Section 11, and to any other property owners deemed by the board to be not filed shall be prepared by the applicant and certified by the board of assessors.
+The Planning Board, within sixty-five days of submission of the plan, shall hold a public hearing, notice of which shall be published in a local newspaper once in each of two successive weeks with the first publication to be not less than fourteen days before the date of the hearing, and shall be mailed to all "parties in interest" as defined in Massachusetts General Laws, Chapter 40A, Section 11, and to any other property owners deemed by the board to be affected thereby.
+Notice shall be given by certified mail by the Applicant.
+The list of persons to be notified shall be prepared by the applicant and certified by the board of assessors.
 Insofar as possible, this hearing shall be held jointly with any other hearing required to be held for this project.